Mourning Dove vs Pigeon: What’s the Difference?

 Bnbbyc19 Sidney SchnyderCourtesy Sidney Schnyder

 Pigeons and mourning doves are similar in many respects—stout bodies, head-bobbing gaits, and the familiar low-pitched cooing calls.
 It makes sense given they are members of the same family, Columbidae, which consists of more than 300 species.
-But there are differences, including coloring, diet, and habitat, between a mourning dove vs pigeon.
+At least 11 types of doves and pigeons call the U.S. home, with pigeons being larger in size.
+But there are other differences, too, including coloring, diet, and habitat, between a mourning dove vs a pigeon.

 Enjoy 25 breathtaking mourning dove pictures.